AImotion-Bavaria/SocialCOP/doc/general.md

 It can be viewed as shared decision problem:
 The office is the shared variable.
 The days Agent A gets are equal to the sights visited by multiple buses.
 It can be treated similarly to the scenario of a group of visitors being splitted into different buses to visit sights.

+Efficiency / Pareto-Optimality: There is no other allocation that is at least as good for all players and better for at least one.
+(Proportional FD10)
+Maximinality (MX): The allocation maximizes the minimum rank, over all players who receive a minimal bundle, of the most preferred minimal bundle (Proportional FD10)